-Image 2: How to create a collection in PubTator.
+Figure 2: How to create a collection in PubTator.
 The left column is step 1, and the right is step 2.

 The following steps were how the PMIDs of articles containing gene information were obtained.

-In the open text file on Notepad, another tab was created, labeled [“rename the file”], and saved in the same folder of the file created from PubMed.
+Created a separate tab in a text editor and saved it in the same folder as the file created from PubMed.

-The text file of PMIDs between 10 to 21 PMID numbers was highlighted, cut, and pasted into the search bar of PubTator, and the enter button was clicked.
+Highlighted, cut, and pasted PMIDs between 10 to 21 into the search bar of PubTator, and the search button.

+Reviewed each article:

-Clicking on the first article, if the label “Gene” in purple was not in the column to the left, then the arrow on the column to the right of the webpage was clicked to move on to the next one.
+If the label “Gene” in purple was not present in the column to the left, then the next article was accessed.

-IF “Gene” is in the column on the left, the heart icon labeled “Add to Collections” under the author name or article title was clicked before the following article.
+Else if “Gene” was in the column on the left, the heart icon labeled “Add to Collections” was selected before preceding to the next article.

-Repeated Step 3 until the arrow clicked on the right did not go any further, meaning all the articles were accessed (Note: the arrows go through all of the articles even if there were more than one page).
-In the same step, the researcher went to the search bar at the top and clicked the search button again, bringing the researcher back to the beginning before going through the articles.
+Repeated Step 3 until all the articles were accessed.
+After that the search bottom at the top was clicked, going back to the beginning before going through the articles.

-The collections on the right side showed the number of PMIDs collected (if any).
-The researcher then deleted what was in the search box.
+Checked to make sure the number of PMIDs collected showed in the collections.
+Then cleared the search box.

 Repeated steps 2-5 until around 50 PMIDs were collected.

-Once around 50 PMIDs were collected (Note: finish collecting IDs in the search bar if not done), the collections button was selected, and the list of PMIDs appeared in a text box.
+When around 50 PMIDs were collected, the collections button was selected, and the list of PMIDs appeared in a text box.

-Highlight all the PMIDs in the text box and cut them.
-The researcher then hit the red “clear” button at the bottom of the collections pop-up to reset the collections.
+Highlighted all the PMIDs in the text box and cut them.
+When collected the “clear” was clicked to reset the collections.

-Then, in the new tab created in Step 1, the researcher pasted the PMIDs cut into the text file and saved it.
+Pasted and saved the PMIDs into the text file tab created in Step 1.

-Steps 2-9 were repeated until the researcher collected 1,100 PMID samples for the experiment.
+Repeated Steps 2-9 until collected 1,100 PMID samples for the experiment.

-Then, in the text file where the 1,100 PMID samples were, the researcher went through and made sure they were all listed one after the other in one column and saved the document (Note: Notepad will show the number of lines in the file if the cursor is at the bottom line ).
+Reviewed the text file with the 1,100 PMID samples and went through ensuring they were listed in one column and saved the document (Note: Confirmed the number of samples in the text editor like Notepad, which is at the bottom line ).